Have you ever experienced pain throughout the body and trouble sleeping? These could be a symptoms of fibromyalgia.

-Have you ever experienced pain throughout the body and trouble sleeping?
-Research hasn’t proved the causes of fibromyalgia, but people having this disorder have shown heightened sensitivity to pain.
+Research hasn’t proved the causes of fibromyalgia, but people with this disorder have shown heightened sensitivity to pain.

-What is the main cause of fibromyalgia?
+What is the leading cause of fibromyalgia?

 Fibromyalgia symptoms in females are the same as in men and children.
 Although fibromyalgia affects both men and women equally, it can affect anyone.
-A person’s age is irrelevant—children can be affected but the likelihood of developing it, rises with age, typically beginning in middle life.
+A person’s age is irrelevant—children can be affected, but the likelihood of developing it rises with age, typically beginning in middle life.
 However, every race and ethnicity is affected by it.

 Your likelihood of developing fibromyalgia may increase if you also have other medical illnesses, particularly rheumatoid arthritis, psychological disorders, or pain-causing conditions.
 Among these ailments are: